 No Wolverine in X-Men: Apocalypse

-Wolverine has been featured prominently in every X-Men movie thus far (except for First Class) and I wasn’t sure what the result would be without the charm, intensity and humor that Hugh Jackman always praises these movies with.
+Wolverine has been featured prominently in every X-Men movie thus far (except for First Class), and I wasn’t sure what the result would be without the charm, intensity and humour that Hugh Jackman always brings to these movies.
 What I wasn’t okay with was that the marketing and trailers made it look like they wanted to make Mystique the new Wolverine.
-Jennifer Lawrence’s shapeshifter has been featured front and center in almost all the trailers and banners.
-Mystique makes a much better villain, an okay X-Men but she would be horrible in the leadership role.
+Jennifer Lawrence’s shapeshifter has been featured front and centre in almost all the trailers and banners.
+Mystique makes a much better villain, an okay X-Men, but she would be horrible in the leadership role.
 I’m not saying she’s a bad leader, I’m just saying that she doesn’t belong in Wolverine’s shoes from a comic-accurate point of view.

 Why it’s okay: Weapon X!